ioneater/ESIBD-Explorer/docs/pages/esibd.rst

 and low-energy electron holography.\ :cite:`longchamp_imaging_2017,ochner_low-energy_2021,ochner_electrospray_2023` These experiments show that individual peptides, glycans, and proteins can be isolated from a mixture, separated from solvent and contaminants, deposited, and imaged.
-The ES-IBD approach to sample fabrication has been used to address fundamental questions related to gas-phase structures,\ :cite:`ochner_low-energy_2021` mechanical properties,\ :cite:`anggara_exploring_2020,rinke_active_2014` and substrate interactions,\ :cite:`volny_preparative_2005`
+The ESIBD approach to sample fabrication has been used to address fundamental questions related to gas-phase structures,\ :cite:`ochner_low-energy_2021` mechanical properties,\ :cite:`anggara_exploring_2020,rinke_active_2014` and substrate interactions,\ :cite:`volny_preparative_2005`